Mary Raymond Andrews: Biography

-Andrews was born in Mobile, Alabama, the oldest child of the Reverend Jacob Shipman, rector of Christ Episcopal Church.
+Mary Raymond Shipman was born in Mobile, Alabama, the oldest child of the Reverend Jacob Shipman, rector of Christ Episcopal Church.
 She grew up in Lexington, Kentucky, where her father was rector of another Christ Church.
 Her younger brother, Herbert Shipman, later became suffragan bishop of New York.

 In 1884, she married William Shankland Andrews, a young lawyer who would become judge of the New York Court of Appeals and spent most of the rest of her life in Syracuse, New York.
 They lived on an estate named Wolf Hollow in nearby Taunton, New York.
 They had one child, Paul Shipman Andrews, who became dean of the Syracuse University College of Law.

 For thirty years, the Andrewses spent summers at a wilderness camp about a hundred miles outside Quebec.
 In 1926, Andrews qualified as big game hunter.
 Her experiences with outdoor activities informed her work, and she became known for her stories depicting the outdoor adventures of boys engaging in hunting, camping, and fishing.
 Many of these stories were published in her collections Bob and the Guides and The Eternal Masculine.

 Aside from her boys' stories, Andrews primarily was known for sentimental and melodramatic magazine fiction.
 Many of her works were published in Scribner's Magazine, including her first published story, "Crowned with Glory and Honor", in 1902.
 She also wrote The Marshal, a Napoleonic historical novel, Crosses of War, a collection of World War I poetry, A Lost Commander, a biography of Florence Nightingale, and The Eternal Feminine, a collection of stories about women.

 Andrews also wrote the chapter "The School Boy" in The Whole Family, a collaborative novel featuring chapters written by different authors, including Henry James and William Dean Howells.
 Andrews was asked to contribute the chapter about the boy Billy Talbert after Mark Twain declined.
 The connections between Andrews' contribution to The Whole Family and her other work, and the cultural significance of her representations of sentimental masculinity, are analyzed in June Howard's Publishing the Family.